Home DH-Debate 10. Celtic Iron Age 12. The Goths I |

 It is said that when the Western Goths established their kingdom in southern France in 413 AC, they called their capital for Tølløse, which later has become to Toulouse.

--inge names - as in Mesinge (Middle Age: Mesing), Revninge (Ræffninge), Hjørring (Hiøringh), og Herning (hørningh) - are also very old.
+-inge as in Mesinge (Middle Age: Mesing), Revninge (Ræffninge), Hjørring (Hiøringh), og Herning (hørningh) - are also very old.
 We know "ning" in Danish in the meaning person or persons, as in hedning (a heathen), usling (wretch), nidding (miscreant), slægtning (kinsman), Færing (person from Faroe Island), Islænding (Icelander), and flygtning (refugee).
 It seems likely that the meaning of the suffix has evolved throughout history, so that in a distant past it has been son, who of course is derived from the father, later descendants, which of course are derived from the ancestor, then people derived from a place or another special feature, and finally a noun derived from an activity.

 Left: The village Kertinge south of Kerteminde was called Kyrtinge in the Middle Ages.